 Board of Directors

-Jane received her undergraduate degree in Psychology from Brock University and her certificate in Mediation, with a focus on Family Mediation, from York University.
+Jane received her undergraduate degree with a focus in Psychology from Brock University and her certificate in Mediation, with a concentration in Family Mediation, from York University.
 She obtained her Master’s Degree in Counselling Psychology from Yorkville University.
 She has a certificate in Cognitive Behavioural Therapy from OISE/University of Toronto/Hincks-Dellcrest Centre and has received training in Meditation for the management of chronic pain from the NeuroNova Centre for Mindful Solutions.

-She is a trained facilitator and public speaker who has many years of professional and volunteer experience working with people who have special needs and has several years of experience working within medical clinics; she provides psychotherapy at York Medical, in Newmarket.
-Jane also has a private practice in Richmond Hill, where she provides psychotherapy to individuals, couples and families.
+She is a trained facilitator and public speaker who has many years of professional and volunteer experience working with people who have special needs and has several years of experience working within medical clinics; she has a private practice within York Medical in Richmond Hill, where she provides psychotherapy to individuals, couples and families.

 She has worked within a variety of programs at Family Services York Region (FSYR) - counseling individuals, couples and families, along with assisting those who have survived domestic abuse.
 She continues to provide group counseling at FSYR.
 She has also developed and facilitated programs with Eating Disorders of York Region (EDOYR) and does community presentations to raise public awareness about the risk factors and serious health effects of Eating Disorders.
 She is passionate about learning and has served as a Teaching Assistant for graduate students within the Faculty of Behavioural Sciences at Yorkville University.